StyraInc/roast/README.md

 While the numbers may vary some, the Roast format is currently about 40-50% smaller in size than the original AST JSON format, and can be processed (in Rego, using `walk` and so on) about 1.25 times faster.

+## Community

+If you'd like to discuss OPA's AST, Roast or anything else related to OPA and Styra, please join us in the `#regal` channel in the Styra Community [Slack](https://communityinviter.com/apps/styracommunity/signup)!